aplteam/Tatin/docs/FirstStepsWithTatin.md

 The fact that Tatin scans Registries in order to find a package can be put to good use when developing packages: you can run your own Tatin server on, say, your own machine, and give it the highest priority.
 You can then publish new versions of a package on that server first.

-That way Tatin would find the package on your local machine even when the are not loaded as principal packages but just dependencies.
+That way Tatin would find the package on your local machine even when they are not loaded as principal packages but just dependencies.

 Later, when the package is ready, you could publish it to, say, the principal Tatin server on `https://tatin.dev`, and delete it from your local Registry.